-Finally, I believe that you will find that St. Andrew's Academy is a happy, friendly school with a fine record of faith development, scholastic achievement and involvement in the community.
+Finally, I believe that you will find that St. Andrew's Academy is a happy, friendly school with a fine record of faith development, academic attainment, wider achievement and involvement in the community.
 We look forward to having your child with us next session.